maher14879/music_project/readme.md

 ## How to run
 To install the necessary requirements:

-* Create virtual environment using "python3 -m venv .venv"
+* Create virtual environment using "python3 -m venv venv"
+* Enter the environment by "source venv/bin/activate"
 * Run "pip install -r requirements.txt"

 # About the project